If Jeff Bezos, Amazon’s CEO, does take over the world, he might just have the Amazon Echo Dot to thank.

 “Alexa, what are the news headlines?” and “Alexa, what’s the weather?” prove easy; “Alexa, play some French rap” pulls up a relevant Spotify playlist, while “Alexa, say something in French” returns the actual French word for ‘something’ – just the sort of smart Alec response which AI will hope to improve in coming years.

 Dimensions (hwd) 43 x 99 x 99mm

 We add the Sonos skill and can soon control music across a multi-room system of Sonos devices.
 Naturally, the Echo Dot needs to be able to hear you, but you can also talk to the Alexa app on your phone when you’re out of earshot.
-Again, product compatibility will only widen and improve, but already brands such as Denon, Marantz, Onkyo, Pioneer and Yamaha offer Alexa compatible AV products.
+Compatible AV brands include Denon, Marantz, Onkyo, Pioneer and Yamaha.

 The sound quality is arguably the most impressive upgrade here.
 Despite similar dimensions, the change to the driver has clearly had a positive effect.
 It’s louder, for sure, but it’s better than that.
 The lean, thin sound of the previous models, which was comfortably bettered by the Google Home Mini, has been replaced by actual bass notes, full-bodied voices and a smoother treble.

 This means we really don’t mind the Echo Dot as a background music device.
 Of course, your main hi-fi system should be something better if possible, but for the kitchen or kids’ room, or for the occasional convenience, we don’t mind music playing on this tiny budget speaker.
 And that’s saying something.
 More pertinently perhaps, it means Alexa sounds much more agreeable at all times: clear, loud and easy to understand.